chainwayxyz/citrea-docs/developer-documentation/rpc-documentation/citrea-rpc-documentation.md

 ## Notes

 - All hex values should include the `0x` prefix
-- Block heights can be specified as integers or hex strings
+- Block heights can be specified as integers or hex strings (block tags of Ethereum-spec also works)
 - Response data may be truncated in documentation for readability
 - Large responses (like proofs) may be several MB in size
 - Always check for error responses before processing results